3,510: Grade Appeal Policy & Procedures

 - The grade assignment meant that the student was held to more demanding standards than other students in the same section of the course.

-There are four possible processes in this grade appeal procedure:
+There are four possible sequential steps in the grade appeal procedure:

 - Student meets with the department chair or with both the department chair and instructor; and